Hastaen/gatsby-contentful-blog/README.md

 - If you want to be a world class inluencer you have got to work with SEO.
 Add some basic SEO by follwing this [tutorial](https://www.gatsbyjs.org/docs/add-seo-component/).

+- Build a footer component that can be used through out the site.

 - Sourcing from the local filesystem.
-Right now we are using data from Contentful, if one would like to use markdown files that resides locally follow this [guide]().

-# Working with images

-So GatsbyJS and contentful has a lot of options when working with images.
-Add an image to every blog post and render it in the blog-post template.

-To do this you will have to add an image to your Contentful Space Assets.

-You will have to read the Gatsby [docs]() for using images.

-You will have to update the GraphQl queries and the template view.

-_This is the assignment which will take the longest time to complete.
-One suggestion would be to start with the first Contentful assignment._
+Right now we are using data from Contentful mainly.
+Lets query a JSON file using the filesystem plugin.
+I have prepared a file in the project.
+In the _data_ folder there is a json file _contact.json_.
+In order to be able to query it you have to add another dependency to project in the form of a gatsby [transformer](https://www.gatsbyjs.org/tutorial/part-six/) called [gatsby-transformer-json](https://www.gatsbyjs.org/packages/gatsby-transformer-json/).
+You also have to add it to your gatsby-config file.
+The last step is to set up new entry point for filesystem queries.
+Rights now we can only query files in the images folder.
+Retrieve the email and put it in your about page.
+Use the docs and the GraphQl playground in order to find out how the query should be structured.

+- Change the image on the index site to something you like.
+If you want to learn more about the gatsby-image API read the [DOCS](https://www.gatsbyjs.org/packages/gatsby-image/).
+Try changing the image from _fluid_ to _fixed_.

 ## Final words

 The Gatsby site has a lot of documentation.
 This workshop has been based on something called a _starter_.
 There are many more starters available.
-The _starters_ are mini repos designed for you to get up to speed quickly.  so if blogging is not your thing take a looke here.
+The _starters_ are mini repos designed for you to get up to speed quickly.  so if blogging is not your thing take a looke [here](https://www.gatsbyjs.org/plugins/?).

 Gatsby har a lot of plugins for handling various things.
 Take a look at the [marketplace](https://www.gatsbyjs.org/starters/?).

-You can also create your own plugin if you think that something can be solved in a better way.
-Take a look at plugin [marketplace](https://www.gatsbyjs.org/plugins/).

 ## Description of folder and files that GatsbyJS uses: